 D. The annual legal lobster harvest in Belukia in 1996 was not significantly less than 9,000 tons.

-E. A significant proportion of Belukia’s operators of licensed lobster-fishing boats went out of business between 1992 and 1996.
+E. A significant proportion of Belukia’s operators of licensed lobster-fishing boats were out of business between 1992 and 1996